cafi02/Primer_Design_SCARECROW/README.md

 Please enter an email address:
 ```

 * Second, you will be asked to enter one or multiple NCBI Reference Sequence for the gene(s) the primers should be designed for.
-If not already downloaded, this program will download the FASTA files for the given NCBI references and save it in the current directory automatically.
+If not already downloaded, this program will download the FASTA files for the given NCBI references and save it in the current directory automatically (... this might take a while).

 ```
 Please enter one or multiple (comma-seperated) NCBI Reference Sequence (ex.
 NM_115282.4, NM_103925.6):